Markov chain Monte Carlo estimation of default and recovery: dependent via the latent systematic factor: Results for 1982-1999 Dataset

-The posterior density of EC is shown in Figure 4.
+The posterior density of EC is shown in Figure \ref{fig4}.
 Evidently the distribution is positively skewed.
-Comparison of Table 2 and 4 shows that for the EC as defined in (\ref{eqn_ec}), the MLE point estimate is $75\%$ lower than the posterior mean from the full MCMC, $56\%$ lower than the posterior median and more than $100\%$ lower than the 0.75 quantile.
-The underestimation of EC by the approximate MLE in comparison with full MCMC Bayesian inference is quite significant, and this is the consequence of MLE ignoring parameter uncertainty as well as making simplifications in the model.
+Comparison of Table \ref{tab2} and \ref{tab4} shows that for the EC as defined in (\ref{eqn_ec}), the MLE point estimate (in closed form) is $58\%$ lower than the posterior mean from MCMC, $41\%$ lower than the posterior median and about $90\%$ lower than the 0.75 quantile.
+The MLE is within one standard deviation from the posterior mean.
+However, note that the uncertainty (due to small data size) is very large, CV is about 42\%; also note a large difference between the 0.75 and the 0.25 quantiles of EC posterior.
+Given that posterior density of EC is skewed, CV is not a good measure of parameter uncertainty and it is better to use posterior quantiles for this purpose.
+The underestimation of EC by the MLE in comparison with Bayesian posterior estimates is quite significant, and this is the consequence of large parameter uncertainty, and large skeweness in posterior of EC.
+The latter also indicates that the use of the error propagation method based on the first-order Taylor expansion to estimate the error in EC via the errors in parameters (typically used under the frequentist approach) would not be appropriate.